 \section{Deep Likelihood Network}

-Image restoration tasks have been intensively studied for decades.
-Before the advent of deep learning, conventional MAP-based methods hinged on likelihood and image prior modeling had been adopted to a variety of image restoration tasks and achieved state-of-the-art results.
-In this work, we advocate the MAP-based formulation and manage to introduce its fidelity term to off-the-shelf restoration CNNs for handling multiple settings of degradations.
-In the following two subsections, we will compare different formulations for image restoration, and show that simply adding the fidelity term to a discriminative learning objective cannot enhance a restoration network under multiple degradation scenarios.
-Then, in Section~\ref{sec:our}, we shall present our method which explicitly incorporates the MAP-inspired module with degradation information into the network architectures.
+Image restoration has been intensively studied for decades.
+Before the advent of deep learning, conventional MAP-based methods hinged on the likelihood and image prior modeling had been widely applied and achieved state-of-the-art results on a variety of image restoration tasks.
+In this work, we advocate the conventional MAP-based formulation and introduce its fidelity term to off-the-shelf image restoration CNNs, for handling multiple levels of degradations.

+In the following two subsections, we will first compare different problem formulations for image restoration and show that simply adding the fidelity term to a discriminative learning objective cannot effectively enhance an image restoration network under multiple degradation levels.
+Then, in Section~\ref{sec:our}, we will present our method that incorporates an MAP-inspired module with degradation information into the network architectures.